From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-A hidden gem along Leavenworth Street is The Down Under Lounge.
-The bar opened more than four decades ago three blocks west of its current location.
-Robert (Bobby) Goodwin opened his bar in the Fireside Restaurants basement space that was called The Pirate’s Den starting in 1954.
+A hidden gem along Leavenworth Street was The Down Under Lounge.
+The bar opened more than four decades ago a couple of blocks west of its current location.

-After the Side Door Lounge announced its closure in 2015, John Nosal, The Down Under’s new owner took the opportunity to move his bar into the building at 3530 Leavenworth Street.
-The rectangular brick building without windows dates back more than a century when it was the Stockton Grocery.
-Its names and uses would change over the years including Hannegan & Company grocery, R. C. Lucke Drug Company, Stewart Drug Store, Benson-Williams Williams Drug Company and finally home to Birman Warrick’s blade sharpening business.
+John Nosal found the DU a new home just a couple of blocks east at 3530 Leavenworth Street in 2015.
+The rectangular brick building without windows dates back more than a century, when it was the Stockton Grocery.
+Its names and uses would change over the years, including Hannegan & Company grocery, R. C. Lucke Drug Company, Stewart Drug Store, Benson-Williams Williams Drug Company, and finally home to Birman Warrick’s blade sharpening business.

-The coveted corner store on 35th Avenue and Leavenworth had its own 20-stall parking lot, unusual along this stretch of road particularly after the city widened the road in 1982 and eliminated on-street parking.
+The coveted corner store on 35th Avenue and Leavenworth had its own 20-stall parking lot, unusual along this stretch of road, particularly after the city widened the road in 1982 and eliminated on-street parking.
 This caused many of the businesses in the area to close.
 By 2010, however, this building would find new life as the Side Door Lounge.
 The lounge opened by Steve Jamrozy was popular for its live music and art exhibits.
-Steve was also the owner of the Flatiron Cafe which had developed a reputation for being one of Omaha’s finest restaurants.
+Jamrozy was also the owner of the Flatiron Cafe, which had developed a reputation for being one of Omaha’s finest restaurants.

-After Tyler J. Johnson took over the Side Door in 2013, he turned it into a boutique nightclub that showcased live performances including music, visual art, movies, psychic readings, poetry readings and open mic nights.
-The concept never really took off in the way that the owner expected and he closed the business in 2015.
+After Tyler J. Johnson took over the Side Door in 2013, he turned it into a boutique nightclub that showcased live performances including music, visual art, movies, psychic readings, poetry readings, and open mic nights.
+The concept never really took off in the way that Johnson expected, and he closed the business in 2015.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!